osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 Complete the following steps to add a new component to the system:

+**Note:** The examples in this procedure do not necessarily represent the adapter that your are currently using.

 1. Using any text editor, create a file that contains the component to be added to the system in the JSON format.

     - For content structure, see [Examples](#examples).